roryp/reliable-web-app-pattern-java-workshop/Part1-Tooling/README.md

 azd deploy
 ```

+## Detailed deployment steps

-The following detailed deployment steps assume you are using a Dev Container inside Visual Studio Code.
+The following steps assume you are using a Dev Container inside Visual Studio Code.

 ### 1. Clone the repo